 What is going on right now is we are at that point in our evolution where we are learning to use our intellect, though not yet to the point where people realize the connection between it and our emotions and the outcomes in our lives.
 Yes, some do, but the majority of people do not.
 What can happen when we focus on future events is we end up looking for others to change, for signs of impending change and we imagine a future free of the troubles we see in it.
 Part of how we react to the present, often to what ‘we do not like in the world’, is to want for something better, though it is a wanting based on need, on the lower intellect.
 There are a great many who want the world to change to reflect their yearnings for peace and harmony in the world.
 However, we cannot change the world, we can only change ourselves.
 Imagining a better future is not a bad thing, though it does not help us when the imagining is rooted in the lower intellect.
 From there, it manifests disharmony and imbalance.
 To develope our higher intellect we must elevate ourselves, and so our thoughts are in greater balance naturally.

-When we assume that billions are about to change due to some cosmic event or massive shift in awareness, we fall into the trap of waiting for it to happen.
+When we assume that billions are about to change due to some cosmic event or massive shift in awareness, we fall into the trap of both wanting and waiting for it to happen.
 As I mentioned, we are not evolving as fast as many think.
 Consider the standard bell curve in the Figure 1 below and you will see a plot of the level of awareness of people and the number of people at that level.
 I believe in reincarnation and that at any point in time there are a few new souls coming in and a few souls who are ready for the next phase of evolution and the most people are in the big bulge in the middle.

 This curve does not change much over time, though it shifts to the right along with the progression of time.
 The curve would have been roughly the same shape ten years ago or ten thousand years ago.
 What this means is that there has always been and still are many who are around the medium level of awareness rather than everyone becoming bunched closer to the right hand side.
 Over time, this curve shifts to the right, but the majority of people remain in and around the middle level of awareness relative to humankind as a whole.